Segunda División de Costa Rica

-Costa Rican Second Division also known as Liga Motorola for sponsorship reasons, is a professional league formed on 1921 for association football clubs in Costa Rica.
+Costa Rican Second Division (also known as Liga Transcomer for sponsorship reasons) is a professional league incorporated in 1921 for association football clubs in Costa Rica.
 It is the country's second-tier/division football competition, which is contested by 18 clubs and operates by a system of promotion and relegation.

 History

-Many teams for Costa Rican soccer have passed through this Division, such as Deportivo Saprissa, C.S.
+Many teams for Costa Rican soccer have passed through this division, such as Liga Deportiva Alajuelense, C.S.
 Cartagines, C.S.
 Liberty, C.S.
 Uruguay de Coronado, Orión F.C., Municipal Puntarenas and Deportivo Barrio México.
 The second division has been called over the years as the First Division "B" for Ascent and the Major League of Soccer.